rnds1/rnds1/README.md

 - 👋 Hi, I’m a Star
 - 👀 I’m interested in shine
 - 🌱 I’m currently learning whats is a code.
-- 💞️ I’m looking to collaborate on everihing
+- 💞️ I’m looking 4 money
 - 📫 How to reach me kaotyckstar@gmail.com

 <!---